fiduswriter/simple-datatables/README.md

 Further additions will be via a plugin-based interface to keep the original lightweight as I originally intended.

+## 0.0.5
+Added plugin interface to allow future additions to be optional and thus keeping the original size down.

 ### 0.0.4
 Added search option